Thursday, 11 November 2010

 smothered in heavy/complicated sauces common food (like over-stuffed furniture) The middle classes are anti-sauce, it makes food too like babyfood, ie easy to eat and tasty.

-stylish posh (but posh people would never say it)
+stylish posh (Again, posh people would never used this word.)

 unspoilt (area of France) free of the wrong kind of Brits